AvinashMahala/AvinashMahala/README.md

 - [BenefitCostRatioCalc](https://github.com/AvinashMahala/BenefitCostRatioCalc): A tool for evaluating the economic feasibility of bridge-related projects.

 - [PropertyDataManagementSystem](https://github.com/AvinashMahala/PropertyDataManagementSystem): A comprehensive application designed to simplify the management of property data and rental information.
+- [UTA_MS_CSE_5382_Secure_Programming_Project](https://github.com/AvinashMahala/UTA_MS_CSE_5382_Secure_Programming_Project): The "Input Validation Project" is a software application developed as part of the Secure Programming course at The University of Texas at Arlington.
+This project demonstrates the significance of rigorous input validation in maintaining data integrity and security.

 ---